 Just because you’re living off the grid doesn’t mean you’re free from the law.
-The law can find you and track you down, way better than the zombies can, so you’ve gotta stick to it.
+The law can find you and track you down way better than the zombies can, so you gotta stick to it.

-Before you move into your off-grid cabin, make sure you’ve checked the laws and regulations for that region, county, and state.
+Before you move into any off grid cabins, make sure you check the laws and regulations for that region, county, and state.
 There are certain building codes and zoning codes you need to follow.

-You can browse different websites to find potential off-grid homes.
-We’ve shared some sites below to help you get started:
+You can browse different websites to find potential off grid homes.
+Here are some sites to help you get started:

 To start, try removing condos, apartments, and townhomes under the home type category.
 Then, set the lot size to 10+ acres.
 This will take out most of the suburban lots from your search.
 1+ acre or 5+ acres can work, too, depending on where you plan on settling.

 The last thing to do is to type in keywords under “more filters.”
 Try adding “grid.”
 Congrats, you’ve got yourself a custom search.
-Now, most of the properties that show up will be off the grid.
+Most of the properties that show up now will be off the grid.

 Sustainable Properties Real Estate Listings

 From the name alone, you’d know that this real estate website is meant for survivalists and preppers.
-You can find pretty impressive compounds here and the best thing is most of them are off-grid.
-The site lists properties from every US state and even overseas options.
+You can find pretty impressive compounds here.
+The best thing is that most of them are off grid.
+Plus, the site lists properties from every US state and even overseas options.

-How weird would it be to find your off-grid home from some random Facebook group?
-It’s probably not the first thing that you’d think of, but you’ll never know what you can find.
+How weird would it be to find your off grid home from some random Facebook group?
+It’s probably not the first thing you’d think of, but you’ll never know what you can find.

-In the next section, we take a look into the different kinds of off-grid homes.
+In the next section, we take a look into various off grid homes.
 Ready?
 Let’s dive right in:

-Off the grid homes come in all kinds of shapes, sizes, and designs.
-Some look exactly what you’d expect off-grid homes to be while others actually look like homes you’d find in the suburbs.
+Off grid homes come in all kinds of shapes, sizes, and designs.
+Some look exactly what you’d expect an off grid home to be while others actually look like homes you’d find in the suburbs.

 Check out these examples:

-Does the idea of paying a mortgage make you wanna pull all your hair out?
+Does the idea of paying a mortgage make you feel like pulling all your hair out?
 You’re not the only one.
 There’s been a trend of people who buy or build houses smaller than the size of your usual living room.